Lachlan Murdoch Predicts PVOD Will Come “Sooner Rather Than Later”

 But things should snap back next year.

-“There’s a huge line up,” Murdoch says with films including Fox’s Deadpool 2.
+“There’s a huge lineup,” Murdoch about 2018’s films ,including Fox’s Deadpool 2.
 “It will be a big summer next year.
 And when you compare year on year — you can mark my words: There’ll be a tremendous uplift.”

 Murdoch kicked off the session reiterating his disappointment with yesterday’s announcement by Karen Bradley, the UK’s Secretary of State for Digital, Culture, Media and Sport, that she’ll probably refer Fox’s £11.7B takeover bid for Sky to the Competition and Markets Authority (CMA) for review on the grounds of media plurality and commitment to broadcasting standards.